Environmental Policy and Planning Faculty Profiles

 Professor; James E. Crowfoot Collegiate Chair; Director of Diversity, Equity, and Inclusion; Past Chair of the Environment and Technology Section of the American Sociological Association

 My research interests include urban agriculture, food access, and food insecurity; institutional diversity; analysis of the composition of the environmental workforce; social movement analysis; environmental justice; leisure and natural resource use; poverty; and race, gender, and ethnic relations.
-My current research includes an assessment of the urban food deserts in Michigan and other Midwestern states.
+My current research includes an assessment of food access in Michigan and other Midwestern states.
 Other recent research activities have included an analysis of the green jobs sector, and four national studies of racial and gender diversity in the environmental field.

 Julia Wondolleck has spent over 20 years researching the emergence and functioning of inter-organizational and community-based collaborative processes in ecosystem-scale resource management, processes that often arise in response to natural and/or social system crises.
 Her research focus is environmental decision-making and the structure of policy and administrative processes that promote the sustainability of ecological and human systems in the face of diverse yet legitimate interests, scientific complexity, and often conflicting and ambiguous legal direction.